 The rapid evolution of technology has long been redefining restaurant consumers’ concept of “normal”.
-Think the move from laminated print menus as a standard to QR codes or ordering kiosks.
-Now, the next stop may well be the metaverse.
+Think of the move from laminated print menus as a standard to QR codes or ordering kiosks.
+Now, the next step may well be the metaverse.

 A new Paytronix and PYMNTS Report, The Digital Divide: Technology, The Metaverse, and the Future of Dining Out, has concluded that the advanced, social, virtual reality platform may develop into another way in which restaurant customers interact with their favourite brands, hang out with other fans of their favourite eateries, and maybe even buy their favourite foods.

 Diners are already involved.
 Already, 18 per cent of consumers have participated in a metaverse environment, the research found.